MohammadYehya/Quantum_Edge_Detection/README.md

 ![](assets/images/QPIE.png)

-The FRQI class is more complicated and requires a chain of CRy gates for each pixel as shown below.
+The FRQI class also has the encode function but is more complicated and requires a chain of CRy gates for each pixel as shown below.

 ![](assets/images/FRQI.png)